- Guaranteed for 2 full months

 When I get home, the raw files from the CF cards used during the trip are copied over to the Seagate that houses all my RAW images, and deleted from the WD Ultra so that it is ready for my next trip.
 I carry my Lightroom catalog only for extended travel trips, when I know I will be editing images and posting them on social media and/or my blog.
 For short weekend getaways, I either carry just the WD Ultra just for the raw files or nothing at all, based on the duration of the trip.

 80% of my editing is done in Lightroom.
 I use Photoshop sparingly if I have to make any advanced editing like head swapping, and or removing large objects from images.
 I have invested in the Adobe Creative Cloud for LR and Photoshop.
-It’s the bundle package deal for $10 per month for photographers (get both for only $7.99 as a dPS reader).
+It’s the bundle package deal for $10 per month (at the time of this writing) for photographers.
 I am able to use both on both my iMac, which is my primary editing device, as well as my MacBook Pro, which is my travel companion.

 After editing is complete, I export my client images onto the same WD Ultra external hard drive as my Lightroom catalog.
 The client folders are also arranged by date of the session.
 This time my naming standard is as follows: Memorable Jaunts_ClientName_YYYYMMDD – all images will have the same naming convention as the folder, along with an image sequence number.
 The images are also uploaded to my portfolio site, in a gallery which is password protected.
 I share the password with my clients, for viewing their images and ordering any prints.
 I use Zenfolio to host my client galleries.
 I have been with them since I launched my business in 2010, and have had a very good experience with them (and no, I did not get paid to say this about them, my views are my own).